jarvismayur/-Hackerrank-Problem-Solving-Python/Python/README.md

 ```
 - **Steps**:

-Input: Two numbers, part and total, where part is the portion of the total for which the percentage is to be calculated.
+    - **Input**: Two numbers, part and total, where part is the portion of the total for which the percentage is to be calculated.
 Process:
 Divide the part by the total.
 Multiply the result by 100 to get the percentage.
-Output: The percentage value.
+    - **Output**: The percentage value.
 - **Common Problems**:

     - **Problem**: Division by zero if the total is zero.